John Cimba

-John E. Cimba (born c.
-1942) was a Canadian professional football player who played for the Hamilton Tiger-Cats.
+John E. Cimba was a Canadian professional football player who played for the Hamilton Tiger-Cats.
 He won the Grey Cup with them in 1965 and 1967.
 He played college football at the University of Buffalo.
 He is a member of the University of Buffalo Hall of Fame, inducted in 1988.
 Draft candidate of The Green Bay Packers, played 4 years with The Hamilton Tiger Cats of the Canadian Football League as outside linebacker and fullback, later ran a brokerage firm and owner of several businesses in Toronto.